 Low ceilings are something many home gym owners have to deal with.
 What kind of cardio machine could you use if you’ve got low ceilings?
 I found the best options.

-What are the best cardio machines you can use under low ceilings?
-The two best options are a recumbent bike and a rowing machine.
-Both of those don’t require a lot of ceiling height and 6’ tall ceilings would be high enough.
+The two best cardio machines to use under a low ceiling are a recumbent bike and a rowing machine.
+For both of those options 6’ tall ceilings would be high enough.
 The recumbent bike provides a pure cardio workout while the rowing machine also works out the muscles of a big part of your body.

 Why did I choose those and what about some other options?
 I’ll go into that below.
 Keep reading to find out why these machines are great while others could be problematic.

 Best option for cardio under a low ceiling

 Even with weightlifting gaining in popularity, cardio workouts at home are still very popular.
 And of course weightlifting and cardio workouts aren’t mutually exclusive.
 So a lot of people that want to work out at home want to be able to get a good cardio workout in.
 Many people want to do their indoor cardio workout on a specialized machine.